1st Edition

 Biography

-Filip Doroszewski is Assistant Professor at Cardinal Stefan Wyszynski University, Poland.
-His recent publications include the co-edited volume Nonnus of Panopolis in Context III (2020) and a monograph, Orgies of Words.
-Mystery Terminology in the Paraphrase of St. John’s Gospel by Nonnus of Panopolis (2021).
+Filip Doroszewski is Assistant Professor at Cardinal Stefan Wyszynski University in Warsaw, Poland.
+His recent publications include a co-edited volume Nonnus of Panopolis in Context III (2021) and a monograph Orgies of Words.
+Mystery Terminology in the Paraphrase of St. John’s Gospel by Nonnus of Panopolis (forthcoming).